jhipster/generator-jhipster/generators/spring-data-relational/README.md

 ##### Eager loading relationships

-Currently appliable to SQL/spring-data-relational with partial support at MongoDb/spring-data-mongodb.
+Appliable to SQL/spring-data-relational with partial support at MongoDb/spring-data-mongodb.
 Neo4j eager loads every relationship by default.

 JHipster UI uses only the id and `otherEntityFieldName` properties, by default only fields used by the UI will be fetched.